Is Gluten-Free the Way to Be?

 In the busy world we live in, cleaning your kitchen may not always make the top of your

 To Do list.
-Here's a quick list of Chef Otto's kitchen cleaning tips you want to
+Here's a quick list of our chef's kitchen cleaning tips you want to

 sweep under the rug.

 - Unless it's visibly growing mold, you might not think you need to clean your sponge THIS week.
 Since you probably thought the same thing last week, toss your sponge in the microwave for 30 seconds to zap any growing bacteria.

 - Even though logical thinking would lead you to believe your dishwasher would be fairly clean, it's important to give your dishwasher a little extra TLC.
 After scooping out any debris at that bottom, place a dishwasher safe cup filled with vinegar on the top shelf and run a hot cycle.
 Vinegar helps to remove soap scum and odors.